 A book entry account will be established in each participant's name.
 Each participant will be the beneficial owner and will have all rights of beneficial ownership in the First Merchants common stock purchased under the Stock Purchase Plan and credited to the participant's stock account.
 First Merchants or its nominee will retain custody of the stock purchased under the Plan until the participant requests that it be sold, transferred or delivered.
-A participant may request that a stock certificate, representing all or part of the shares of stock credited to his or her account, be issued and delivered to the participant at any time.
+A participant any time.
 The Plan restricts the right of participants to transfer interests, options, rights or benefits arising under the Plan.
 However, there are no restrictions upon the resale of shares issued to or for the benefit of participants under the Plan.